How Much Does a Power Wheelchair Cost?

-If you, a family member, or a loved one is thinking about investing in a power wheelchair, it's important to understand the differences between entry-level models (that can cost around $1,000) to high-end and heavy-duty models (sometimes costing $25,000 or more).
+If you, a family member, or a loved one is thinking about investing in a power wheelchair, it's important to understand the differences between basic models and more advanced models, as well as the factors that influence the total cost.

 Three Kinds of Electric Wheelchairs

-To begin with, there are three main types of powered wheelchairs on the market—each with a different price range depending on the features you need:
+There are three main types of powered wheelchairs on the market.
+Each has a different price range depending on the features you need.

 Portable Power Wheelchairs

 Portable power wheelchairs are lightweight mobility products that fold up or come apart to easily fit into the trunk of a car or the hold of an airplane.
-Fitted with a cushioned seat, these basic, inexpensive models are suitable for lightweight users who will mostly be using the chair indoors or for a limited period of time.
+Fitted with a cushioned seat, these basic, inexpensive models are suitable for lightweight users who will mostly be using the chair indoors or for a limited period.

 Full-Size Power Wheelchairs